slackhq/vscode-hack/README.md

 ## Latest releases

+## v0.7.0
+- Language Server mode is now on by default for users running HHVM 3.23 or later.
+Add `"hack.useLanguageServer": false` to your workspace config to disable it.

 ## v0.6.2
 - Experimental Language Server support - If you are running HHVM 3.23 or later, add `"hack.useLanguageServer": true` to your workspace config to start hh_client in Language Server mode (see [#15](https://github.com/PranayAgarwal/vscode-hack/issues/15) for more context).
 - Support for running against a containerized Hack typecheck server (see Docker section in README).
 Thanks [@beatscode](https://github.com/beatscode)!